Difference Between a Gestational Carrier and a Surrogate

 Key Takeaways

-- There are two types of surrogacy journeys.
+• There are two primary types of surrogacies: gestational and traditional.

-- Gestational surrogacy is when a woman carrying a pregnancy for someone else is not genetically related to the child.
+• Gestational surrogacy: The carrier is not genetically related to the child.

 The Difference Between a Gestational Carrier and a Surrogate